nadya-soto/FrozenLake-environment-in-OpenAI-Gym/README.md

    ```bash
    jupyter notebook
    ```
-3. Open the file `Assignment-1-RegNumb-#YOUR_REGISTRATION_NUMBER#.ipynb` and follow the instructions to execute the cells.
+3. Open the file `Dynamic_Programming_in_FrozenLake.ipynb` and follow the instructions to execute the cells.

+### Expected Output:
+- The project includes plots of the value function and the optimal policy for both environments.
+The visualizations will show:
+  - **State Value Function**: The expected return from each state.
+  - **Optimal Policy**: The best action to take at each state.

 ## Results 📊
-The project includes plots of the value function and the optimal policy for both environments.
-Additionally, it demonstrates the agent's performance in each environment after applying the Policy Iteration and Value Iteration algorithms.
+- The project demonstrates the agent's performance in each environment after applying the Policy Iteration and Value Iteration algorithms.
+The plots show how well the agent is able to navigate the FrozenLake environments and the comparison between the two algorithms.

 ## Contributions 🤝
 Contributions are welcome!
 If you find any issues or have suggestions to improve the project, please open an issue or submit a pull request.